 Since Photoshop's interface is completely hidden while you're in Full Screen Mode, you may be wondering how to get out of it and bring back the interface.
 To exit Full Screen Mode, simply press the Esc key on your keyboard.
 This will return you to the Standard Screen Mode.

 Showing And Hiding The Interface From The Keyboard

-You can also temporarily show and hide the interface directly from your keyboard, and not just in Full Screen Mode.
-These keyboard shortcuts work no matter which of the three screen modes you're in, and are a great way to give yourself extra room when you need it.
-In any of the three screen modes, press the Tab key on your keyboard to show or hide the Tools panel on the left, the Options Bar along the top and the panels along the right.
+You can also temporarily show and hide the interface directly from your keyboard.
+These keyboard shortcuts work in all Screen Modes, not just Full Screen Mode, and they're a great way to give yourself extra room when you need it.
+In any of the three Screen Modes, press the Tab key on your keyboard to show or hide the Toolbar on the left, the Options Bar along the top and the panels on the right.
 Here, I'm still in Full Screen Mode, but try it out in both Standard and Full Screen Mode With Menu Bar to see how it works:

-To show and hide just the right-side panels, press Shift+Tab on your keyboard.
-Again, I'm still in Full Screen Mode here, but this works in all three of Photoshop's screen modes:
+To show and hide just the panels on the right, press Shift+Tab on your keyboard.
+Again, I'm still in Full Screen Mode here, but this works in all three of Photoshop's Screen Modes:

-We've seen how to switch between screen modes from the View menu in the Menu Bar at the top of the screen and by clicking and holding on the Screen Mode icon in the Tools panel, but the fastest way to switch between screen modes is by simply pressing the letter F on your keyboard.
-Pressing F repeatedly will cycle you from Standard Mode to Full Screen Mode With Menu Bar to Full Screen Mode, and then back to Standard Mode.
-If you want to cycle backwards through the screen modes, press Shift+F. Finally, in Full Screen Mode, you can press the Esc key on your keyboard to exit out of it and return to Standard Mode (although pressing the F key would do the same thing).
+We've seen how to switch between Photoshop's Screen Modes from the View menu in the Menu Bar and from the Screen Mode icon in the Toolbar.
+But the fastest way to switch between Screen Modes is by cycling through them from the keyboard.
+Press the letter F on your keyboard to cycle from Standard Screen Mode to Full Screen Mode With Menu Bar.
+Press F again to switch to Full Screen Mode.
+Pressing F one more time will take you from Full Screen Mode back to the Standard Screen Mode.
+To cycle backwards through the screen modes, press Shift+F.